C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Hooks are just scripts.
-Any language with a shebang works, not only shell.
+- Hooks are just scripts - any language with a shebang works, not only shell

-Three things trip people up, and all three appear in the exercise:
+- Three things trip people up (all appear in the exercise):
-- The file must be executable.
-A hook that is not executable is silently ignored, with no warning at all.
+  - File must be executable - a non-executable hook is silently ignored, no warning at all
-- The name must match the event exactly, with no extension. `pre-commit`, not `pre-commit.sh`.
+  - Name must match the event exactly, no extension - `pre-commit`, not `pre-commit.sh`
-- Exit status is the whole interface: zero lets the operation proceed, non-zero cancels it.
+  - Exit status is the whole interface: zero lets the operation proceed, non-zero cancels it

-The sharing problem is the important structural point. `.git/` is not versioned, so a hook you write is yours alone. `core.hooksPath` pointing at a committed directory is the simple fix, and pre-commit is the tool most projects end up using.
+- Sharing problem = the important structural point
+  - `.git/` is not versioned - a hook you write is yours alone
+  - `core.hooksPath` pointing at a committed directory is the simple fix
+  - pre-commit is the tool most projects end up using

-Worth knowing: `git commit --no-verify` skips the hooks.
-Useful, and also the reason hooks are a convenience rather than a guarantee.
-Real enforcement belongs in CI, which is Part 2.
+- Worth knowing: `git commit --no-verify` skips the hooks
+  - Useful, and also the reason hooks are a convenience rather than a guarantee
+  - Real enforcement belongs in CI (Part 2)
 -->

 ---